MALIGNANT NEOPLASM

 -

-New web tool aims to spread genetic cancer warnings in families
+New web tool aims to spread genetic cancer alerts in families

-Knowledge-focused OngoingThis study is creating a web-based program to help people with hereditary cancer-causing mutations share their genetic test results with family members.
-The goal is to increase awareness of cancer risks among at-risk relatives.
-The program is designed for patients at MD Anderson …
+Knowledge-focused OngoingThis study is creating a web-based program to help people with hereditary cancer mutations share their genetic test results with family members.
+The goal is to increase awareness among at-risk relatives so they can take steps to prevent cancer.
+The program is designed for patient…

 Matched conditions: MALIGNANT NEOPLASM